 For real values of ω: Let x(ω) = (x₁-x₀)ω + x₀ Let y(ω) = (y₁-y₀)ω + y₀ Let r(ω) = (r₁-r₀)ω + r₀ Let the color at ω be the color at position ω on the color line.

-For all values of ω where r(ω) > 0, starting with the value of ω nearest to positive infinity and ending with the value of ω nearest to negative infinity, draw the circumference of the ellipse resulting from translating a circle with radius r(ω) centered at position (x(ω), y(ω)), with the color at ω, but only painting on the parts of the bitmap that have not yet been painted on by earlier circles in this step for this rendering of the gradient.
+For all values of ω where r(ω) > 0, starting with the value of ω nearest to positive infinity and ending with the value of ω nearest to negative infinity, draw the circular line with radius r(ω) centered at position (x(ω), y(ω)), with the color at ω, but only painting on the parts of the bitmap that have not yet been painted on in this step of the algorithm for earlier values of ω.

 The algorithm provides results in various cases as follows:

+When the circles are identical, then nothing is painted.

 When both radii are 0 (r₀ = r₁ = 0), then r(ω) is always 0 and nothing is painted.

 If the centers of the circles are distinct, the radii of the circles are different, and neither circle is entirely contained within the radius of the other circle, then the resulting shape resembles a cone that is open to one side.
 The surface outside the cone is not painted.
 (See figures 5.15 – 5.17.)